 where

-The simulation/vaccination framework is similar to the one in Section~\ref{sec: school} with a vaccination rate of $\approx 2\%$ of the population at each time step.
-This means all people will be vaccinated before $t =50$.
-For all assimilations, the error covriances are set to be identity matrices as in Section~\ref{sec: school}.
+The simulation/vaccination framework is similar to the one in Sect.~\ref{sec: school} with a vaccination rate of $\approx 2\%$ of the population at each time step.
+This means that all people will be vaccinated before $t =50$.
+For all assimilations, the error covariances are set to be identity matrices, as in Sect.~\ref{sec: school}.
 Our goal is to determine an optimal vaccination order based on available noisy information.
-In order to cover more possible scenarios, we set various initial probabilities $\{ p_{i,0} \}$, as shown in table~\ref{table:5}, denoted as $\textbf{CI}_a, \dots ,\textbf{CI}_f$.
+In order to cover more possible scenarios, we set various initial probabilities $\{ p_{i,0} \}$, as shown in Table~\ref{table:5}, denoted as $\textbf{CI}_a, \dots ,\textbf{CI}_f$.
 For the sake of simplicity, $\{ p_{i,0}\}$ always follow a decreasing order from layer 1 to layer 5.
-Typically, the initial probabilities in $\textbf{CI}_f$ are more homogeneous, compared to $\textbf{CI}_a$ or $\textbf{CI}_e$.
-To give an example, $\textbf{CI}_a$ could be used to simulate, for instance, the scenario in the department of computing at Imperial College where nearly 800 students plus faculty members can be found.
-The layer with high infectious probability may consist of professors, (senior) researchers and HR officers while the other four layers can stand for graduate or undergraduate students of different grades.
-The former community possesses definitively a much higher average age, in contrast to the latter.
+Typically, the initial probabilities in $\textbf{CI}_f$ are more homogeneous compared to $\textbf{CI}_a$ or $\textbf{CI}_e$.
+To give an example, $\textbf{CI}_a$ could be used to simulate, for instance, a scenario in the department of computing at Imperial College where nearly 800 students plus faculty members can be found.
+The layer with high infectious probability may consist of professors, (senior) researchers and HR officers, while the other four layers can represent graduate or undergraduate students of different grades.
+The former community has a much higher average age, in contrast to the latter.
 Furthermore, each community holds a dense intra-connections, coherent with our model assumption.
-The diversity of initial conditions ($\textbf{CI}_a, \dots ,\textbf{CI}_f$) ensures the robustness of the proposed approach.
+The diversity of the initial conditions ($\textbf{CI}_a, \dots ,\textbf{CI}_f$) ensures the robustness of the proposed approach.